Key Takeaways:

 Access

-Managed funds provide access to investments in assets normally not available to individual investors (e.g. international emerging markets).
-Investing internationally via managed funds can provide greater diversification and investment opportunities compared to investing only in the Australian sharemarket.
+Managed funds provide access to assets normally not available to individual investors (e.g., international and emerging markets).
+Investing internationally via managed funds can provide greater diversification and investment opportunities than investing only in the Australian sharemarket.

-Fund managers must value all their assets at the prevailing market price.
-Depending on the unit price at the time of redemption an investor may be forced to sell a higher number of units to achieve a specific dollar value.
+Redemption is slower than selling listed shares.
+Fund managers must value all assets at prevailing market prices.
+Depending on unit prices at redemption, an investor may be forced to sell more units to achieve a specific dollar value, affecting the portfolio's remaining value.

 Diversification